-Brunch foods are also spring friendly, often relying on light, fresh early season vegetables in egg dishes or the first strawberries of the season.
+Brunch foods are also spring-friendly, often relying on light, fresh early season vegetables in egg dishes or the season’s first strawberries.
 Plus, they look fantastic with the tulips and everyone’s white clothes that have been pulled out of storage.

-If you’re planning a brunch, head over to Jessica’s post on Brunch inspiration and Planning, and then be sure to grab a few of these mouth-watering recipes.
+If you’re planning a brunch, head to Jessica’s post on Brunch inspiration and Planning, and then grab a few of these mouth-watering recipes.

 I’m a sucker for baked eggs, and these ones come with a bonus “basket” surrounding them.
 These are easy to make in your muffin cups and set out on a tray with tongs to serve.

 Source: Eggs in a Basket | Love through the Stomach

 These cinnamon buns are spiced with cardamom and feature a brilliant swirl of filling.
 Top them with sugar pearls, a light glaze, or bake them in a caramel sauce and flip them out onto a serving tray for caramel rolls.